mallen-11/forecasting-mlb-games/Notes/research_plan.md

   - Put together a notebook for splitting the data into training and testing data based on year - Morgan

 - For Our Model
+  - Fix rank for team data in team stats - Dr. Savala
   - Create a function which takes in a team name and returns the correct abbreviation.
 Right now I feel like I'm always guessing what abbreviation to use
   - Load in features to dataset (Pitching Data from previous starts, avg home attendance, team rank, WAR)
   - Pull in ERA, WHIP from previous starts as well as team fielding percentage